Attacking c-MARL More Effectively: A Data Driven Approach: c-MBA: Model-based attack for c-MARL

 In this subsection, we propose a new strategy to select most vulnerable victim agents with the goal to further increase the power of our cMBA.
 We note that this scenario is unique in the setting of \textit{multi-agent} DRL setting, as in the \textit{single} DRL agent setting we can only attack the same agent all the time.
-To the best of our knowledge, our work is the first to consider the victim selection strategy as \citet{lin2020robustness} only use one fixed agent to perform the attack.
+To the best of our knowledge, our work is the first to consider the victim selection strategy as \citep{lin2020robustness} only use one fixed agent to perform the attack.
 As a result, we can develop a stronger attack by selecting appropriate set of "vulnerable" agents.
+This strategy can be effective in the "sparse attack" setting when only a few agents in the team are attacked \citep{hu2022sparse}.
 To start with, we first formulate a mixed-integer program to perform the attack on a set of victim agents as below:

-where we introduce a new set of binary variables $\{w_i\}$ to select the appropriate agents' input to perturb.
+where we introduce a new set of binary variables $\{w_i\}$ to select the suitable agent to attack.

 Due to the existence of the new binary variables, problem \eqref{eq:opt_adv_prob_1} is much harder to solve.
 Therefore, we instead propose to solve a proxy of \eqref{eq:opt_adv_prob_1} as follows

 where $W(s;\theta): \mathcal{S} \rightarrow \mathbb{R}^n$ is a function parametrized by $\theta$ that takes current state $s$ as input and returns the weight to distribute the noise to each agent.
 Suppose we represent $W(s;\theta)$ by a neural network, we can rewrite the formulation \eqref{eq:opt_adv_prob_2} as \eqref{eq:opt_adv_prob_3} because the last constraint in \eqref{eq:opt_adv_prob_2} can be enforced by using a softmax activation in the neural network $W(s;\theta)$